Power-ups

 Web Attachments: Easily link web content to tasks

-Say goodbye to the hassle of switching between different platforms and juggling multiple tools.
+Forget the hassle of switching between different platforms and juggling multiple tools.
 With Web Attachments, you can easily attach images, websites, videos, GitHub pull requests, or any online documents directly to your tasks.
 Whether it’s a design inspiration or a crucial code snippet, you can now keep everything in one place.

 The power-up also allows you to link related Kanban cards, providing a comprehensive view of all your work items.

-Power-Ups Web Attachments
+Web Attachments power-up

 If you’d rather pick files directly from your favorite file hosting service, feel free to use the Google Drive, Dropbox, Box or OneDrive power-ups.

-Card Aging: Idle tasks fade automatically
+Card Aging: Instantly spot idle tasks

 Card Blocking: Visually suspend work on a task